skberg/Holidaze_Exam/README.md

 The app is build in vue, the app have some PhP backend components that where used to send data to the jason file and under development used a servers app called XAMPP.

 # Start the applications
-1. First download the app from github
+1. First download the Holidaze.zip and the server.zip from github
 2. install the necessary elements to get vue running,
   - Vue Guide :https://cli.vuejs.org/
   - Vue installing by CLI : https://cli.vuejs.org/guide/installation.html